tristanpendergrass/idle-game/README.md

 - [ ] Design audit following https://anthonyhobday.com/sideprojects/saferules/

 # Changelog

+## Version 0.1.2
+- [x] Fix bug with notification container preventing clicking anything underneath
+- [x] Dev Panel
+	- [x] Add time
+	- [x] Toggle off Time Passes showing
+- [x] Set up elm-review
+  - [x] Fix all errors
+  - [x] Add line item to Deploy checklist
+- [x] Refactor values that are floats to be Counters in most places
+- [x] Refactor GainChoreMxp logic in Game.elm and Chores.elm to a common spot so it's not duplicated
+  - [x] Same with Modded duration in Chores.elm
+- [x] Refactor to remove unsafe functions Snapshot.setTime and Snapshot.setValue
+- [x] Remove tags from Event, should only come from effects
+- [x] Refactor to use elm-units for duration.
+Fixes bug for saving 1000 times per second instead of 1 time per second.

 ## Version 0.1.1
 - [x] Fix some icons not showing in prod for items (soot2?)